2025 Barbells for Boobs at GrandMastersRx

 You can sign up at the gym, or message Sam, or email her at “sam@grandmastersrx.com”.
 It’s a tradition!

 What’s ironic about this throwback photo from CrossFit Rebel is that these were our female coaches at the time.
 At the time, we were simply trying to represent the numbers with this photo.
-Who would have guessed that we would have two of these eight with breast cancer within 10 years of the photo.
+The statistic that 1 in 8 women will be diagnosed with breast cancer in her life.
+Who would have guessed that we would have had two of these eight with breast cancer within 10 years of the photo.
 The point?
 It’s prevalent.

-Prevention is our biggest asset here.
+Prevention and building resilience are our biggest assets here.
 But for so many women, they do “everything right” and still…they get hit with a cancer diagnosis.
+So prevention for some feels like a crap-shoot.
 So our second biggest asset is our health; Meaning, banking A LOT OF FITNESS, ROBUST HEALTH, AND MENTAL STRENGTH…so that, Heaven forbid, you are ever confronted with a cancer diagnosis, you have both health and mental fortitude to work through the treatment process, should treatment be necessary.
 Think about it, if you’re not fit- meaning you have low muscle tone, low cardiovascular capacity, low lung capacity, a low “mood” (not mentally strong), poor blood markers and suffer the beginnings of (or are in the middle of) chronic disease like diabetes, hypertension, etc…. enduring treatment is going to be a helluva lot worse.
 You need to bank health NOW!
 If that’s not motivation enough to lose weight, get strong and build a stronger mind, I don’t know what is!

 #1 – Most breast cancers are treatable.